 Whakatipu: We manage and grow the Trust fund through prudent investments to deliver on the Foundation’s purposes as set out above.
-The total equity of the Trust Fund has grown from its initial settlement amount of $17.9m to $25.9m (as at 30 September 2019).
+The total equity of the Trust Fund has grown from its initial settlement amount of $17.9m in 2011 to $28.6m (as at 30 June 2021).

 Tohatoha: We currently deliver on our purposes by:

 - Distributing annual lump sums to TWoR.
 TWoR decide what they do with this pūtea within parameters set by the Foundation Board.
 Past distributions have been utilised by TWoR as scholarships to its students.
 TWoR have prioritised scholarships to students who are from the Founding Iwi and kaumātua students who are enrolled in the Heke Reo Kaumātua course on the request of the Foundation Board; and

 - Providing annual distributions to the three Founding Iwi for projects that promote akoranga, whakahaere and whakatupu mātauranga.
 The distributions to Founding Iwi must also 'assist' TWoR in some way.

 All actions taken by the Foundation are in accordance with our kaupapa tuku iho, being: